Artificial Intelligence (AI)

 Debugging and Testing Robots

 Robots don’t always work as intended during the first few tests.
-Hence, one needs to have a solid understanding of how to find bugs in the script/code/workflow, depending on the tool.
+Hence, one needs to have a solid understanding of how to find bugs in the script, code, or workflow, depending on the tool.

 It’s important to know how to isolate a piece error, find the culprit, and apply the necessary changes so these errors don’t occur again.

-For this, you’ll need to practice with real applications to know relevant debugging methods and use concepts like equivalence classes and boundary testing.
+For this, you’ll need to practice with real applications to learn relevant debugging methods and use concepts like equivalence classes and boundary testing.

 4. RPA Prospects